Building a Kitchen for Life - Avoiding the Most Common Design Fails

 For example, if two cabinets can’t both be opened without the doors clashing, this is a basic but easily avoided planning error.
 Likewise, drawers shouldn’t block refrigerator doors, and an open dishwasher shouldn’t restrict access to the crockery cupboard.

 Improper consideration of space is a common design mishap – especially when trying to fit off-the-shelf units into an existing space.
-Considering these important storage questions when drawing up your plan will help you avoid daily nuisances.
+Considering these important storage questions when drawing up your kitchen organization plan will help you avoid daily nuisances.

 Which Kinds of Storage?